 Both landlords and tenants should be able to deal with many legal questions and problems without a lawyer, once they understand the basics of state law.
 This overview of key landlord-tenant laws in California will get you started.

-Under California law, landlords must disclose specific information to tenants (usually in the lease or rental agreement), such as whether the gas or electricity in the tenant’s rental also serves other areas and information about toxic mold if the landlord knows that mold on the property exceeds exposure limits or poses a threat to the tenant’s health.
-For a full list, see California Required Landlord Disclosures.
+Under state law, California landlords must disclose specific information to tenants (usually in the lease or rental agreement), such as whether the gas or electricity in the tenant’s rental also serves other areas and information about toxic mold if the landlord knows that mold on the property exceeds exposure limits or poses a threat to the tenant’s health.

 California state law limits how much a landlord can charge for a security deposit (two months’ rent), when it must be returned (within 21 days after a tenant moves), and sets other restrictions on deposits.
 See California Security Deposit Limits and Deadlines for more on the subject.